jey-11/Lab3_Assignment/Lab3.md

 grep -v morning technical/911report/chapter-1.txt
 ```
 ![Image](Lab3_P2_-v2.png)<br>
+output is shown below, but I am unable to scroll up to the command. <br>
 ![Image](Lab3_P2_extra.png)<br>
   3. -q to cause the grep to go silent (not release an output).
 The command only has an output after the echo $? command.
 It prints 0 if the string was found and it prints 1 if it was not found.<br>
 ```